Tipping point (sociology)

 In sociology, a tipping point is a point in time when a group—or many group members—rapidly and dramatically changes its behavior by widely adopting a previously rare practice.

 History

 The phrase was first used in sociology by Morton Grodzins when he adopted the phrase from physics where it referred to the adding a small amount of weight to a balanced object until the additional weight caused the object to suddenly and completely topple, or tip.
 Grodzins studied integrating American neighborhoods in the early 1960s.
 He discovered that most of the white families remained in the neighborhood as long as the comparative number of black families remained very small.
 But, at a certain point, when "one too many" black families arrived, the remaining white families would move out en masse in a process known as white flight.
 He called that moment the "tipping point".

 The idea was expanded and built upon by Nobel Prize-winner Thomas Schelling in 1971.
 A similar idea underlies Mark Granovetter's threshold model of collective behavior.

-10% of a Population

-Scientists at Rensselaer Polytechnic Institute have found that when just 10% of the population holds an unshakable belief, their belief will always be adopted by the majority of people who simply change their beliefs if their last two social interactions agreed with a new one.